karthikrameshpanaroma/panaromawallet-guides/faq/en/bitcoin/is-is-safe-to-share-bitcoin-payment-address-with-others.md

-# Is it safe to share Bitcoin payment address with others?
+# Why does the Bitcoin payment address keeps changing?

 Absolutely, you've captured the essence of the privacy-preserving mechanism implemented by wallets like Panaroma Decentralized when it comes to Bitcoin and Bitcoin-based cryptocurrencies.